PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Disable AirDrop and Handoff

-You can disable [AirDrop and Handoff](https://support.apple.com/guide/mac-help/change-airdrop-handoff-settings-mchl6a407f99/mac) to better protect yourself against nearby threats.
+You can disable AirDrop and Handoff to better protect yourself against nearby threats.
+Go to General > AirDrop and Handoff.
 Turn off "Allow Handoff between this Mac and your iCloud devices," change "Airdrop" to "No one," turn off "AirPlay Receiver," and turn on "Require password."

 ## Bluetooth